 On Sept.
 23, 2022, Albert Pujols became only the fourth player in AL/NL history to reach the 700 home run club, cementing his place in history alongside Barry Bonds, Hank Aaron and Babe Ruth.
-One of the premier hitters of all time, Pujols did so in his 22nd and final season in MLB after he retuned to play with the team that he was drafted by, the Cardinals.
+One of the premier hitters of all time, Pujols did so in his 22nd and final season in MLB after he retuned to play with the team that he was once drafted by (in the 13th round, no less), the Cardinals.

 A home run that was 22 years in the making, Pujols swatted his 700th home run on the same night he hit his 699th.
 In the fourth inning at Dodger Stadium, Pujols launched one deep to left field in similar fashion to his very first.
-He joined Hank Aaron as the only two players in AL/NL history who have recorded both 700 homers and 3,000 hits.
+He joined Hank Aaron as the only two players to record both 700 homers and 3,000 hits.

 Amid a renaissance season with the Cardinals, Pujols crushed his 18th home run of the season and 697th of his career to move past Alex Rodriguez for fourth place on the all-time home run list.
 And it was a clutch one.
 The historic long ball, a two-run shot in the ninth inning, led to a 4-3 Cardinals win.

-Pujols took Rangers lefty Wes Benjamin deep to gain sole possession of fifth-place on baseball’s all-time home run list, passing Willie Mays.
+Pujols gained sole possession of fifth-place on baseball’s all-time home run list, passing Willie Mays.
 The 40-year-old slugger didn’t stop there.
 Two innings later, Pujols hit his 662nd home run.